MichalPatrzykat/Task-List/README.md

 ## How it works?

 This is a to-do list to help you manage your time.
 You can add tasks to it.
-After they are completed, it can be deleted.
+After they are completed, it can be deleted or mark them as done and then hide.